johnwcowan/r7rs-work/R7RSHomePage.md

 and the numeric tower that the Tangerine Edition requires implementations to provide.
 One Red Edition library was updated in a fully downward compatible way.

+The plans for future partial editions can be found at [WG2Dockets](WG2Dockets.md);
+they are all named by colors in roughly spectral order.

 For R7RS-small implementations, see [ImplementationSupport](ImplementationSupport.md).
 [Larceny](http://larcenists.org) includes all the SRFIs of the Red Edition, though they are not yet available under their standardized names.
 [Chibi](http://synthcode.com/wiki/chibi-scheme)